As Biden predicts Russia will invade, U.S. rushes weapons into Ukraine with some — but not all — NATO allies

 U.S. and allies on the "same page"?

-Secretary of State Antony Blinken left Ukraine early Thursday morning for Germany, where he was to meet with allies who, by President Biden's own admission, are not all on the "same page" about the level of sanctions to impose on Russia should Putin choose to invade his neighbor again.
+Secretary of State Antony Blinken was in Germany on Thursday, where he met with allies who, by President Biden's own admission, are not all on the "same page" about the level of sanctions to impose on Russia should Putin choose to invade his neighbor again.
 Russian forces last openly invaded Ukraine in 2014, when Putin unilaterally annexed the Crimean Peninsula.

 American officials have played down divisions within NATO over how much pressure to exert on Russia.
 The U.S. and Britain, for instance, have extended direct military aid to Ukraine, while Germany has declined to do so.